fabien-colonnier/MyWebsite/pages/emma.md

 <h1> Public presentation at the Paris Motor Show 2012 </h1>

 <p style="text-align: justify; text-justify: inter-word;">
-As the bodywork was completed, the final external look of the car was unveiled at the Paris Motor Show 2012.
-As a particularity of the car, it had only one door.
-As a one seater, two are not needed and it simplified the realization of the body, with less moving part to adjust.
+Once the bodywork was completed, the final external look of the car was unveiled at the Paris Motor Show 2012.
+As a peculiarity of the car, it had only one door.
+As a one seater, two were not needed and it simplified the fabrication of the body, with less moving parts to adjust.
 The lenticular headlights were also installed.
 </p>

 <div style="width: 100%; display: table;">